 While the second phase of Energy Evolution (due in late 2019) will provide additional details for possible actions in these areas, we cannot afford to wait any longer to show municipal leadership on climate change.
-The broad strokes of ambitious municipal climate action have been known for decades.
+The levers of ambitious municipal climate action have been known for decades.
 Other jurisdictions such as Vancouver and Montreal have long ago implemented many of the policy solutions that Ottawa is still failing to advance.

 What can city council do now?

 There are two immediate steps city council can take to start the next term off on the right foot:

 - Make climate action a major focus of the Term of Council Priorities process.